 The inscription on his gravestone is odd also, depending on how you interpret it.

 If you would live beloved and die so well

 Apart from that there is some other circumstantial evidence.
 Between 1622 and 1641 Sir James Bagg recorded the names of all the fishermen and sailors in the south of Cornwall.
 In Newlyn, just across Mount’s Bay from Gulval and Marazion, Bagg recorded 3 men called John Thomas.
-Unfortunately it is impossible to know if any of these men are related to our John Thomas but it does give the impression that there is the possibility that the family had sea-faring roots.
-There is no record of John being convicted of any crime but that could mean that just he didn’t get caught.
+Unfortunately it is impossible to know if any of these men are related to our John Thomas.
+But it does give the impression that there is the possibility that the family had sea-faring roots.
+There is no record of John being convicted of any crime.
+But that could mean that just he didn’t get caught.
 Or maybe he had a Letter of Marque.

-Usually issued during times of war they were a cheap way of protecting the coast from invasion as in effect those with a Letter of Marque formed a kind of cheap, rag-tag Naval force.
+Usually issued during times of war they were a cheap way of protecting the coast from invasion.
+In effect those with a Letter of Marque formed a kind of cheap, rag-tag Naval force.
 Was John Thomas one of these privateers?

 So you see I have arrived at many more questions through my research than answers.
 I want to believe that this great character existed but the evidence is slim at best.

-However there is one final point that I have to make, rumours such as this one always start somewhere and just because there is no solid evidence doesn’t mean there is no truth, perhaps the wily John Eyebrows Thomas was just good at covering his tracks!
+However there is one final point that I have to make.
+Rumours such as this one always start somewhere and just because there is no solid evidence doesn’t mean there is no truth.
+Perhaps the wily John Eyebrows Thomas was just good at covering his tracks!

 I provide all the content on this blog completely free, there’s no subscription fee.
 If however you enjoy my work and would like to contribute something towards helping me keep researching Cornwall’s amazing history and then sharing it with you then you can donate below.
 Thank you!